Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 ### VirtualPetShelter class

-- [ ] include appropriate instance variable(s) to store the pets who reside at the shelter
+- [ ] include appropriate instance variable(s) (fields/Properties) to store the pets who reside at the shelter
-- [ ] include methods that:
-	- [ ] return a `List` of all of the pets in the shelter
-	- [ ] return a specific `VirtualPet` given its name
-	- [ ] allow adoption of a homeless pet
-- [ ] include a `tick` method that calls the `tick` method for each of the pets in the shelter, updating their needs
+- [ ] include appropriate instance variable(s) (fields/Properties) to store all of the employees who volunteer or work at the shelter.

 ### VirtualPet class